 People may have an anaphylactic reaction Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
 Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling... read more (a sudden, widespread, sometimes life-threatening allergic reaction).
 Blood pressure may become dangerously low (shock).

 People should see a doctor immediately if they develop angioedema.
-If the cause is a bee sting, they can obtain advice about treatment if another bee sting occurs.

 The cause of angioedema is often obvious, and tests are seldom needed because the reactions usually resolve and do not recur.

 If angioedema recurs and the cause is not clear, doctors ask people about all the drugs they are taking and all food and drink they are consuming.
 If the cause is still not clear, particularly if people have no hives or if family members have angioedema, doctors may do tests for hereditary or acquired forms of angioedema Diagnosis Hereditary angioedema (a genetic disorder) and acquired angioedema (acquired C1 inhibitor deficiency) are caused by a deficiency or malfunction of C1 inhibitor, which is part of the immune system... read more .

 Sometimes fresh frozen plasma, ecallantide, or purified C1 inhibitor

 If the cause of angioedema is obvious, people should avoid it if possible.
 If the cause is an insect sting, doctors may prescribe a self-injector of epinephrine that people can use if an insect stings them again.